Lukkit/Lukkit-Example-Plugin/README.md

 # Lukkit Example Plugin
-A basic example plugin for Lukkit
+A collection of example plugins for Lukkit